EPFL-ENAC/enacit4r-sql/README.md

 {'name': {'$exists': True}}
 ```

+Note: The operators can be extended when models are joined (1-to-many relationship).

 ### Sort

 The sort specification is a list which first item is the field to sort and the second is the direction of the sort (`ASC` or `DESC`).